1. KB Toys

 2. FAO Schwarz

 In 1870, a German immigrant named Frederick August Otto Schwarz founded his iconic toy store in the heart of New York City with one simple premise: Toys should be fun, engaging and captivating.

 Realizing the wisdom of hitching onto Santa’s sleigh, Schwarz launched an annual pre-holiday exhibition in 1869, a holiday catalog in 1876 and proclaimed his store the “Original Santa Claus Headquarters” in 1896.

-The FAO Schwarz company changed owners several times and finally wound up in the hands of Toys R Us, which closed the New York flagship store in 2015.
-But the retailer recently reopened in Manhattan.
+The FAO Schwarz company changed owners several times and finally wound up in the hands of Toys R Us in 2009, and then they closed the New York flagship store in 2015.

 Think holiday shopping can be rough?
 Try holiday selling, which proved fatal for startup internet retailer eToys.com.

 Christmas 2000 was the first holiday test for the Los Angeles company whose stock was on a rapid rise.
 Unfortunately, when word spread that eToys was failing to make deliveries on time, online shoppers switched back to brick-and-mortar retailers like Walmart.

 EToys.com filed for bankruptcy and called it quits within a year.
 The website was acquired by KB Toys and later Toys R Us.